open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 ### How Node.js tracks the active continuation

-What has to be tracked in Node.js is the active *continuation* on a thread.
+Node.js interleaves many logical threads of execution on one OS thread, which is what makes OTEP 4947 unaffordable there; "Problem" below states that case.
+The consequence for this section is that the unit which has to be tracked is not the OS thread but the active *continuation* — the remainder of a computation, which in Node.js terms is the logical thread of execution that resumes when a promise settles, a callback fires or a timer expires.

 Node.js already has a way to attach data to one, and the mechanism acts on two
 levels: